Walter Block: Foreign policy

-Block supports a non-interventionist foreign policy.
-On LewRockwell.com, he criticized Randy Barnett's Wall Street Journal editorial on presidential candidate Ron Paul and on foreign policy.
+On April 13, 2026, Block gave his support for the U.S. war against Iran in an article co-written with James Delmore.

 Animal rights

 Block believes that the libertarian non-aggression principle does not apply to animals and that the right of human owners to kill, torture, or otherwise abuse animals may be an unavoidable corollary of libertarian premises.
 He articulated this position in a 2017 debate on animal rights, maintaining that groups must be able to petition for rights and respect the rights of others in order to qualify for rights themselves.